larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 Reduced Maintenance: No broken boots from typos in `/etc/fstab` or random updates doing weird stuff messing with it.

-## What I will mainly be using/setting:
+## What you will learn to set and use:

 - systemd-automount for GPT partitions
 - KDE Plasma on Wayland
-- NVME SSD
 - `linux-zen` default kernel which is a kernel optimized for desktop use.
 - `linux-lts` for a fallback and debug kernel
-- zsh default shell
+- zsh default shell for users, dash shell for /usr/bin/sh
 - systemd-boot with UKIs
 - zswap with a 16 GiB swap file
-- EXT4 for `/`
+- BTRFS for `/` with subvolumes, encrypted with LUKS2
+- I will be using systemd-homed to create an encrypted home folder in /home/$USER/
+- sytemd-nspawn to chroot in to the actual system.

+## What my guide will primarily target:
 - AMD CPU + NVIDIA GPU w/ `nvidia-open-dkms`
 **NOTE:** This tutorial assumes you have a Turing (NV160/TUXXX) and newer	card for current driver.
 Check your card first.

-I included some stuff for AMDGPUs too, but my system is NVIDIA so I may have missed some things.
+I included some stuff for AMDGPUs and Intel too, but my system is NVIDIA so I may have missed some things.

 NVIDIA modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
 PLEASE check the wiki before install for anything. **POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.**